 Calling it like it is, no one can ever have enough coffee cake recipes.
 And to be honest, I’m a sucker for banana bread as well, so this chocolate chip banana coffee cake blends two things I adore, in one.
 Total winner.
 If you ask my husband (who’s not typically a banana fan), this (like pie) is the perfect breakfast food.
-With a cake-like texture, abundance of chocolate chips and crispy cinnamon-sugar topping, it’s almost like having dessert in the morning.
+With a cake-like texture, an abundance of chocolate chips, and a crispy cinnamon-sugar topping, it’s almost like having dessert in the morning.
 And to me, this is not a bad thing, especially these days.

 Since I was a kid I’ve always loved coffee cakes.
 But I’ve always been curious about their origin.
 Coffee cake evolved from other types of sweet dishes from Vienna.
-But truthfully, these cakes were more like sweet breads than actual cakes.
+But truthfully, these cakes were more like sweet bread than actual cakes.
 Around the 17th century, Northern/Central Europeans began eating sweet cakes while drinking coffee.
 It was immigrants from countries such as Germany and Scandinavia who tweaked these recipes making them more cake-like and eventually brought them to America.
-According to the book Listening to America, Stuart Berg Flexner, it wasn’t until 1879 that the term “coffee cake” actually became a common term.
+According to the book Listening to America, by Stuart Berg Flexner, it wasn’t until 1879 that the term “coffee cake” actually became a common term.

-Coffee cakes stand apart from other cakes because of their streusel topping and because, although they sometimes have a glaze drizzled on top, but they are never frosted.
-Some have a swirl of streusel in them, and others are filled with fruit, nuts or chocolate.
+Coffee cakes stand apart from other cakes because of their streusel topping and because, although they sometimes have a glaze drizzled on top, they are never frosted.
+Some have a swirl of streusel in them, and others are filled with fruit, nuts, or chocolate.
 A coffee cake may, at times, actually have coffee in it, but the name comes from the fact that it is served with coffee, not because it has been made with it.

-Coffee Cake Fun Facts:
+Coffee Cake Fun Facts